edwin-yan/Style_Camera/README.md

 # Style Camera CycleGAN

-Apply Neural Style Transfer on Camera Images.
+Apply Neural Style Transfer on live web camera streams.
+Styles from Cezanne, Monet, Ukiyoe and Vangogh are provided.

-Please be advised that this project used the CycleGAN model from https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix.
+Please be advised that this project uses the CycleGAN model from https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix.

 ## Environment
 There are two ways to reproduce my environment:
 1. **conda_env.yml** - Conda Environment Export
 2. **requirements.txt** - Pip Packages Export

 _**Disclaimer**: This code is developed and tested on Windows Environment, although it should work on Linux as well_

 ## Quick Start